 “A Little Healing All-Around

-For a long time I have known this work is filled with sacred moments; moments which on the surface might appear to be ordinary, but upon some reflection awe wraps them round.
+For a long time I have known this work is filled with sacred moments; moments which on the surface might appear to be ordinary, but upon some reflection, awe wraps them around.
 I suppose it should not be a surprise.
 After all, not to be overly dramatic, but a place like a hospital is thick with ultimate experiences.
 It is worth the effort to pay attention.

 Chaplain Dan Hix